Code-Institute-Submissions/shanecooney111-maughans_pub/README.md

 * Covid Video

-  * Maughan's Pub recently recorded a re-opening information video for operating post Covid 19.
+  * Maughan's Pub recently recorded a re-opening information video for operating post-Covid 19.
 This video was uploaded to Youtube as unlisted and embedded on the media.html page here.

 ![Covid Video](assets/media/covid-video-screenshot.png "Screenshot of covid protocols video on media.html")